Conflict Resolution

 Same-minute edits: Notion timestamps only update once per minute.
 If both sides were edited within the same minute, N2O compares content hashes instead of timestamps - so a false conflict isn’t raised just because you saved twice quickly.

-Choosing a conflict strategy
+Choosing what happens on a conflict

-| Strategy | Best for |
+| Choice | Best for |

 |---|---|